Continued from Digging my way out of deeply rootedself-doubt

 She said, “Wow, that is great, Anna.
 You did all that work in one night?”

 “Yes I did, I was worried that if I stopped I might forget what I had learned so far,” I replied.

-She gave me a few extra work books to take home to read and write in.
+She gave me a few extra workbooks to take home to read and write in.
 I started reading one paragraph at a time.
 I was able to sound out most of the smaller words but I was having a hard time comprehending what I was reading.
 I had a really hard time concentrating and it would always end in a headache.

 Before I knew it, it was Friday.
 I had been going to school for four days.
 I was getting low on food so I fired up Izaak’s car and drove to the food bank.

-“Hey girl, what’s up?
+“Hey, girl, what’s up?
 What’s happening, how are you?” he asked.

 I didn’t know where to look so I just looked down at his feet and said, “Ahhh, I am okay.
-I think those people at that school haven’t recognised my learning disability.
+I think those people at that school haven’t recognized my learning disability.
 It’s been hard but I am starting to enjoy it.”

 “Oh Anna, you don’t have a learning disability, you should drop that word completely,” he said.